 Táng [Dynasty’s] Táizhōu’s Monastic Huáiyù

 Huáiyù, focused [on] contemplation [for his] pure karma, [for] nearly forty years.
-[In] Tiānbǎo’s first year [i.e. 742 C.E.], Yù in mindfulness [of] Buddha, suddenly saw [the] West[ern Pure Land’s] noble assembly, numbering like [the] Ganges’ River.
-Within was a person, [with his] hand holding up [a] silver throne, with [it] showing [to] Yù.
+[In] Tiānbǎo’s first year [i.e. 742 C.E.], Yù in mindfulness [of] Buddha, suddenly saw [the] West[ern Pure Land’s] noble assembly, [with those] numbering like [the] Ganges’ sands.
+Within was a person, [with his] hand holding up [a] silver dais, with [it] shown [to] Yù.

-Yù said, ‘[As] those like Yù, originally hoped [for a] gold throne, why [is this a] silver throne?’
-[The] throne then disappeared, [and the] person also disappeared.
-Thereupon, [he] extensively increased [his] diligent strive.
+Yù said, ‘[As] this Yù, originally hoped [for a] golden dais, why [is this a] silver dais?’
+[The] dais then disappeared, [and the] person also disappeared.
+Thereupon, [he] extensively increased [his] diligent strife.

-[Note 2: Although the Contemplation Sūtra’s Nine Grades of birth did not mention the appearing of the Buddha to receive those with Low Grade’s Low Birth (下品下生), it also does not say the Buddha will not appear after the golden lotus flower appears.
-Also, for the Middle Grade’s Low Birth (中品下生), there was also no mention of the Buddha appearing.
-Yet, for the next higher grade (which is the Middle Grade’s Middle Birth) (中品中生), and the next lower grade (which is the Low Grade’s High Birth) (下品上生), both mentioned that the Buddha will appear.
-This means not mentioning the Buddha appearing need not mean the Buddha will surely not appear.
-(As the Dharma Master had cultivated pure karma for nearly forty years, it was extremely unlikely that he would attain only a Middle or Low Grade of birth.)]
+Also, for the [2.3] Middle Grade’s Low Birth (中品下生), there was also no mention of the Buddha seen.
+Yet, for the next higher grade, which is the [2.2] Middle Grade’s Middle Birth) (中品中生), and the next lower grade, which is the [3.1] Low Grade’s High Birth) (下品上生), both mentioned that the Buddha will be seen.
+This means not mentioning seeing of the Buddha need not mean the Buddha will surely not be seen.

 Furthermore, three days [later], extraordinary light again emitted.
 Yù said, ‘If smelling extraordinary fragrance, my retribution body [has] then ended.’